-- The refusal must be in writing. - 2.
-The refusal must be received by the donor, the legal representative of the donor, the holder of the legal title to the property to which the interest relates, or the person in possession of the property within 9 months after the later of: - a. the day on which the transfer creating the interest is made or - b. the day on which the disclaimant reaches age 21. - The disclaimant must not have accepted the interest or any of its benefits. - 4.
-As a result of the refusal, the interest must pass without any direction from the disclaimant to either: - a. the spouse of the decedent or - b. a person other than the disclaimant, and - 5.
-The refusal must be irrevocable and unqualified.
+The refusal must be in writing.
+The refusal must be received by the donor, the legal representative of the donor, the holder of the legal title to the property disclaimed, or the person in possession of the property within 9 months after the later of:

+a. the day the transfer creating the interest is made or

+b. the day the disclaimant reaches age 21.

+3. The disclaimant must not have accepted the interest or any of its benefits.

+4. As a result of the refusal, the interest must pass without any direction from the disclaimant to either:

+a. the spouse of the decedent or

+b. a person other than the

+disclaimant, and

+5. The refusal must be irrevocable and unqualified.